cncf-tags/container-device-interface/TUTORIAL.md

 ## Key Concept: CDI Specs and OCI Specs

-A CDI Spec is simply a formal way to describe a **limited set of changes to an [OCI Spec](https://github.com/opencontainers/runtime-spec)**, to be applied during container creation.
+A CDI Spec is simply a formal way to describe a **limited set of changes to an [OCI Runtime Spec](https://github.com/opencontainers/runtime-spec)**, to be applied during container creation.
-Only a limited subset of the OCI Spec can be modified through CDI - specifically device nodes, mounts, hooks, and environment variables.
+Only a limited subset of the OCI Spec can be modified through CDI - including device nodes, mounts, hooks, and environment variables.
 If something is not part of the OCI Spec, it is definitely not part of CDI either.

 Keep this in mind throughout the tutorial: every CDI feature you see below (`deviceNodes`, `env`, `mounts`, `hooks`) maps directly to a field in the OCI runtime specification.